vesterheim/vesterheim.github.io/join-give/recognition/valhalla-society/profiles/nelson--betty-rikansrud/index.md

 ---
+published: true
 layout: page
-published: true
 title: Betty Rikansrud Nelson
-description:
-keywords:
+meta_title:        # Appears on bookmarks, search results, etc...
+meta_description:  # Used in HTML head and as the description for some search engines
+# Ratio: 16:9 | Recommended: 1492px by 840px | Minimum: 746px by 420px

 navigation:
-   label:
   order: 1200
-   exclude: false
-sitemap:
-   label:
-   exclude: false
 pagelist:
-   label:
-   image:
   exclude: false
-search:
-   exclude: false
-related:
-   label:
-   image:
+  order:         # Defaults to navigation order
+  image:         # Defaults to cropped page hero image
   alt:
-   description:
-   exclude: false
+  caption:
+  title:         # Defaults to navigation title
+  subtitle:      # Defaults to page subtitle
+  teaser:        # Defaults to page meta-description
 ---
 Betty Rikansrud Nelson felt inspired to get involved with Vesterheim because it was her heritage.
 Her father-in-law was on the Vesterheim Board, her sister-in-law was an important employee, and her mother took needlework classes.
 Her true love for Vesterheim began when she started taking weaving classes at the museum.